 The wells depicted in Figure 17 are in the Calimesa and Banning Canyon Basins.
 The data in Figure 17b show clearly that the Banning Canyon Basin is a shallow basin, and that water levels fluctuate more in such basins.
 The year 2006 was a wet one locally, and the figure shows that groundwater levels in the basin came up nearly 15 feet that year.
 The next three years, on the other hand, were dry ones, and the water level dropped nearly seven feet in that time.
+The level in this well is influenced by the amount of water imported to the basin through a transbasin transfer and conveyed by a flume system that is over 100 years old.
+The system has transported much less water in recent years; this could have an impact on the continually declining water level in this well.
 The data for the well in the Calimesa Basin show that groundwater levels increased in 2006 and have remained relatively constant since, with a slight downward trend.
 This could have to do with the Yucaipa Valley Water District's filtration plant, which came online in 2006.
 This event reduced extractions from the Calimesa Basin and likely contributed to the stabilization of the water level.